mohin-io/Decentralized-Autonomous-Hedge-Fund-AI-DAO/docs/PROGRESS_REPORT.md

 ## Conclusion

-The AI DAO Hedge Fund project is **production-ready** for internal testing and validation.
+The Decentralized Autonomous Hedge Fund AI DAO project is **production-ready** for internal testing and validation.
 All core components are functional:

 ✅ **Smart Contracts**: Fully implemented with comprehensive tests ✅ **AI Agents**: 3 core agents + 4 bonus models